-It’s equally important for the social and cognitive development of both boys and girls.
+It’s equally important for boys’ and girls’ social and cognitive development.

-A young boy with an engaged father is less likely to use substances, display behavioral disorders in school and get into fights with other kids.
+A young boy with an engaged father is less likely to use substances, display behavioral disorders in school, and fight with other kids.
 A girl with an active father figure is less likely to suffer from mental health issues like depression.

 While having an active father figure doesn’t necessarily ensure a successful future for a toddler, it certainly increases its likelihood.